A2Zadeh/CMU-Crowd/README.md

 CMU-Crowd is a Human Intelligence Task (HIT) platform that is fully customisable for specialized tasks.
 Built with Django and Bootstrap, it streamlines the process of building large datasets and setting up an in-house annotation system.
 It may be used as a complete solution by simply providing HTML templates for jobs and using example templates that come with it, or serve as a starting point for dealing with different levels of worker authentication, tracking worker statistics and launching tasks easily.

-## Functionality
-### Fully customisable
-As CMU-Crowd is a Django webapp, you can easily edit the classes in models.py to add more fields to the worker and admin models if required.
-It is also easy to add new pages.
-For getting started with django, [this guide](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) as well as their official documentation is recommended.

 ## Setup